SEAL: Searching Expandable Architectures for Incremental Learning: The proposed SEAL

 \subsection{Expansion of a candidate NN}

 In an OFA setup, we reuse the weights and structure of the pre-trained OFA supernet as much as possible.
 To ensure compatibility, the constrained OFA set $\Omega_{\bar{x}}$ restricts expansions to produce valid sub-networks within the OFA space.
 Each expansion inherits weights from the original model and applies changes to the first available OFA-compliant block, starting from the last layers.
 The expansion is defined by a 3-bit vector $\vec{d}$ indicating changes in depth, width, and kernel size.
-Figure~\ref{fig:model-expansions} illustrates these operations, while the rationale for expanding from the last block is discussed in Figure~\ref{fig:where-to-expand}.
+Figure~\ref{fig:model-expansions} illustrates these operations.